MSC Seaside is the first purpose-built ship for the North American market from MSC, the world’s largest privately-owned cruise line.

 Then say “hello” to the Venchi 1878 Gelato and Creperie, the ship’s second (but different!)
 Venchi location.
 Situated aft on Deck 7, this incredible space is THE place to get your Italian gelato and coffee treats.
 With MSC being an Italian line, they know how to make a fine coffee and a seductively smooth gelato.
 Even though this restaurant has an a la carte menu, you will not be disappointed with the quality or the taste.

 Looking for some competition with your friends or family?
 Try the F1 Simulator on Deck 7 where you can sit in the drivers’ seat of an F1 race car and participate in a virtual reality race!
 Additional fees apply, but they are a small price to pay for the fun to be had.

 16. Dine Al Fresco at the Marketplace Buffet

-On the rear of the ship is a fine place to enjoy your meal with sea views and gentle breezes.
+On the ship’s rear is a fine place to enjoy your meal with sea views and gentle breezes.
 When you are finished, take the panoramic elevators up to deck 16 to enjoy the Miami pool and all the action there.

 17. Pretend you’re in Europe